 Buses & Trolley Buses

-There are also taxis (yellow in Athens) on hand should you prefer, travel time may vary due to traffic.
+There are also plenty of taxis in Athens should you prefer, but travel time may vary due to traffic.

 Arriving into Piraeus by ship